 I want this place to be a community where everyone can be heard and respected.
 I want you to be able to visit and escape the daily stresses of life through pretty food pictures and random ramblings, even if just for a few moments.
 One of the reasons why I love cooking so much is that it helps bring us together.
-We might not agree over who should run the country, but we can damn well agree that Brussels sprouts should be roasted, avocados belong on everything, and sweet potato fries should be crispy.

 You feel me?

 In the spirt of moving forward, let’s talk about sweet potato fries.
 Fries are the ultimate comfort food in these situations, and I have a feeling many of us could use a batch (or two!) this week.